SnurfTech/apt-for-gentoo/README.md

 # APT for [Gentoo Linux](https://gentoo.org/)
 A Python program, made for Gentoo Linux that uses emerge to install packages, but has an interface similar to the APT package manager from Debian Linux.

+> Currently doesn't support the -y or --assume-yes flags

 ### Install: